Shuib Abdullah

 Location

-Is your job board focused on a certain country e.g. restricted to US jobs only or are you listing remote only jobs?
+Is your job board focused on a certain geographical area or country e.g. restricted to US jobs only or are you listing remote only jobs?

 Niche

-Does your job board focus on a specific group e.g. for designers or do you cater to all seekers/employers?
-Niche job boards are getting more popular, especially in the tech industry
+Does your job board focus on a specific group or talent pool e.g. for designers, or do you cater to all seekers/employers?
+Niche job boards are getting more popular, especially in the tech industry.

 Competition

-As with any business, competition is always important to be aware of.
-Do some basic competitor research and see what competitors you have, what they’re doing, what their pricing model is etc
+As with any business, you should always be aware of your competition.
+Do some basic competitor research and see what competitors you have, what they’re doing, and what their pricing model is etc. Knowing and understanding your competition will let you create and provide a superior service.

 Four Pricing Models

-There are lots of variations on pricing models, today we’re going to explore the four most popular.
+There are lots of variations on pricing models, so today we are going to explore four of the most popular.

 - Job postings